yukun-impa/Md2Tex/README.md

-Here is a structured, professional `README.md` derived from your `GEMINI.md` notes and our conversation.
-I have organized it to highlight the "Build System" philosophy and the robust error handling we discussed.

-***

-# Gemini Markdown to LaTeX Converter
+#  Markdown to LaTeX Converter

 A robust, LLM-powered build system that automates the conversion of multi-file Markdown projects into modular, compilable LaTeX documents.